Overview of PhD Program

 Doctoral students in the Department of Health, Behavior, and Society are expected to maintain satisfactory academic standards for the duration of the degree program.
 In the Department, satisfactory academic progress is defined as follows:

 - A minimum grade point average (GPA) of 3.00.
 Any doctoral student who does not obtain the minimum 3.00 GPA by the end of the third term during the first year will not be permitted to sit for the written qualifying exams.
 In this situation, an appropriate course of action will be determined by the Department Chair.
-If students fall below a 3.0 GPA, they have 2 terms to re-gain at least a 3.0 GPA.
+If students fall below a 3.0 GPA, they have up to 2 terms to regain at least a 3.0 GPA.

 - All courses required for the program must be taken for a letter grade.
 All HBS departmental courses must be taken for a letter grade except with prior consent of the adviser.
 The pass/fail option may only be used for elective courses and only with the consent of the student’s adviser.